ramana22/Job-_Watcher0-Chrome-Ext/README.md

    - Click **Open hiring.cafe** if you need a fresh tab.
    - Perform a search for **.Net developer** on the site so the Network tab records the requests.
    - Watch the log for hiring.cafe requests; when ready, click **Save .Net responses** to download a `net-developer-responses.txt` file with matching request and response bodies.
+   - To capture the exact `POST https://hiring.cafe/api/search-jobs` payload and response from the Network tab, click **Save search JSON**; a timestamped JSON file with the captured request/response pairs will be downloaded.
 4. Clear captured requests anytime with **Clear log**.

 > The DevTools panel listens only while DevTools stays open.
 Keep the panel open during your search to ensure responses are captured.